The Securitisation Law Review: Luxembourg

 The Securitisation Law provides that a securitisation fund is subject to the same tax regime as a collective investment fund in the form of a mutual fund.
 Therefore, it should be treated as transparent for Luxembourg tax purposes.
 Consequently, it should not be subject to Luxembourg corporation taxes, withholding tax or net wealth tax.

 The IDLRs should not adversely impact the securitisation fund itself, given its tax transparent status under Luxembourg tax law.
-Indeed, a securitisation fund is not itself subject to Luxembourg corporation taxes and, therefore, does not rely on deductibility, for tax purposes, of interest paid under the debt securities it issues to reduce its tax base in Luxembourg.
+Indeed, a securitisation fund is not itself subject to Luxembourg corporation taxes, and therefore does not rely on deductibility, for tax purposes, of interest paid under the debt securities it issues to reduce its tax base in Luxembourg.

 Security and guarantees

-Pursuant to the Securitisation Act, a securitisation undertaking can only create security interest over its assets or transfer its assets for guarantee purposes to secure the obligations it has assumed for their securitisation or in favour of its investors, their fiduciary representative or the issuing vehicle participating in the securitisation.12 Any security interest or guarantee created in breach of this rule is void by operation of law.
+Pursuant to the Securitisation Act, a securitisation undertaking can only create security interest over its assets or transfer its assets for guarantee purposes to secure the obligations it has assumed for their securitisation or in favour of its investors, their fiduciary representative or the issuing vehicle participating in the securitisation.15 Any security interest or guarantee created in breach of this rule is void by operation of law.

-Because of the segregation and limited recourse features and the bankruptcy remoteness of a securitisation undertaking, securitisation transactions in the Luxembourg market are often unsecured.
+Owing to the segregation and limited recourse features and the bankruptcy remoteness of a securitisation undertaking, securitisation transactions in the Luxembourg market are often unsecured.
 For secured transactions, the most common Luxembourg law governed security package consists of a pledge over the cash or securities (or both) in a bank account of a Luxembourg based bank or a pledge over receivables being subject to the securitisation.
 All other types of security interest may be granted under foreign law.

 There are rights of preference (e.g., tax payments, social security charges and wages) existing by operation of law and ranking prior to the ranking of security rights.